• Facebook

 Goal 4: Quality education, Goal 8: Decent work and economic growth, Goal 9: Industry, Innovation, and Infrastructure, Goal 10: Reducing inequalities, Goal 12: Responsible consumption and production

-ST02_02 – Board of Directors, Top Management Teams and Diversity
+ST02_02 – Board of Directors and Top Management Teams

 Upper echelons, boards of directors and top management teams (TMTs) are among the most influential actors at firms and society.
 Despite the large amount of existing research, results are mixed or inconclusive.
 Understanding the role of board effectiveness, individual executives (CEOs) and top management teams (TMTs), presents an important avenue for research.
 This topic seeks to (a) understand what makes boards and TMTs effective; (b) to examine the relationships between board, TMT, structures, processes and effectiveness; (c) to build a platform for discussion of issues related to different aspects of upper echelons at micro and macro levels.